 When navigating the complexities of our digitally driven society, it is paramount to pursue energy-efficient computing solutions.
-In this regard, much consideration must be given to the transformative potential of materials such as AlYN, as well as advancing cutting-edge technologies, such as HEMTs and non-volatile memories.
-These promising technologies allow humanity to chart a course towards a more sustainable, resilient future for digitally interconnected society and Al-powered computing.
+In this regard, much consideration must be given to the transformative potential of materials such as AIYN, as well as advancing cutting-edge technologies, such as HEMTs and non-volatile memories.
+These promising technologies allow humanity to chart a course towards a more sustainable, resilient future for digitally interconnected society and AI-powered computing.
+Looking ahead, our next steps involve fostering cooperation across the globe to establish an international network dedicated to harnessing the full potential of AIYN/GaN heterostructures for transistor applications.
+By collaborating with researchers and industry partners worldwide, we aim to accelerate the translation of our findings into practical devices for the semiconductor industry.